-CSS breakpoints for responsive design - LogRocket Blog
+Using CSS breakpoints for fluid, future-proof layouts - LogRocket Blog

 min-width and

 max-width are the most commonly used media features.
-They enable styles to be based on the width of the viewport.
+They help web designers create responsive breakpoints based on specific width ranges of the viewport.
 For example, the following CSS code will apply styles only if the browser’s viewport width is equal to or less than

 80em:

-Note: Editor’s note: The current update to the post, made in June 2025, clarifies key concepts more clearly, and includes a table of common breakpoints from popular frameworks.
-We’ve also covered modern best practices like fluid breakpoints, foldable phones, and large tablets.
-The previous update, by Shalitha Suranga in May 2024, added responsive breakpoint testing, practical examples for creating breakpoints, and refreshed outdated information.